LilMit/pl-dcm_anon/README.rst

 Abstract
 --------

-An app to anonymize dicom tags using the pfdicom_tagSub module
+An app to anonymize dicom tags using the pfdicom_tagSub module.

 Description
 -----------

-``dcm_anon`` is a ChRIS-based application that...
+``dcm_anon`` is a ChRIS-based application that serves as a wrapper around the pfdicom_tagSub module.
+This app performs a recursive walk down an input tree, and for each DICOM file (as filtered with a -e .dcm), will perform an edit or substitution on a pattern of user specified DICOM tags.
+Resultant edited files are saved in the corresponding location in the output tree.
+This page is not the canonical reference for pfdicom_tagSub on which this plugin is based.
+Please see https://github.com/FNNDSC/pfdicom_tagSub for detail about the actual tag substitution process and the pattern of command line flags.

+Note that the only difference between this plugin and the reference pfdicom_tagSub is that the reference has explicit flags for inputDir and outputDir while this plugin uses positional arguments for the same.

+This plugin is meant to replace an older plugin, pl-pfdicom_tagSub.
+Version 1.0.0 is essentially pl-pfdicom_tagSub ported to the new cookiecutter template, but additional features will be added in future versions.

 Usage